samkusin/clemens_iigs/docs/Plan.md

 This is a running todo list.

-* Very emulation <-> native switch initializes everything correctly
+* C039 Register (Serial Communications Command register )
+* C02D Slot Register
+* Decimal math
 * Test ROM 1
 * More debugging utilities
 * Video Controller
 * Data accesses across banks are allowed (but not stack accesses?)
 * Emulation vs Native on some microinstructions (i.e. choosing a long address mode while in emulation does... what?)
 * Test ROM iteration?
-* What is going on with the ROM writing to 01 and e1 banks (shadowing)
-* Stronger memory mapping
-  * (using I/O switches)
-  * shadowing
-* Decimal math
 * Test ROM display and validate with an existing //gs emulator

 ## DONE